Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 If only to justify what Ringo described as “a lot of good things” coming of the meeting, the business aspect must have pointed to a positive development.

-Also on this day, John C. Winn, in his book “That Magic Feeling: 2 (The Beatles’ Recorded Legacy)“, mentioned that Paul McCartney attended a recording session (likely in the evening) at EMI Studios for the Scaffold’s “L the P” album, but didn’t contribute to the recordings.
+John C. Winn, in his book “That Magic Feeling: 2 (The Beatles’ Recorded Legacy),” also noted that Paul McCartney attended a recording session on this day — likely in the evening — at EMI Studios for The Scaffold’s “L the P” album.
+However, he did not contribute to the recordings.

 The Beatles Diary Volume 1: The Beatles Years